DOMjudge/domjudge/doc/manual/import.rst

 Adding contest data in bulk
 ===========================

-DOMjudge offers two ways to add or update contest data in bulk: using API endpoints and using the jury interface.
+DOMjudge offers three ways to add or update contest data in bulk: using API endpoints, using the CLI (which wraps the API) and using the jury interface.
 In general, we follow the `CCS specification`_ for all file formats involved.

 For using the API, the following examples require you to set up admin credentials in your `.netrc`_ file.
 You need to install `httpie`_ and replace the ``<API_URL>`` in the examples below with the API URL of your local DOMjudge installation.

+For using the CLI, you need to replace ``<WEBAPP_DIR>`` with the path to the ``webapp`` directory of the DOMserver.

 Importing team categories
 -------------------------